DDeimos/DeimosSpace/README.md

 MyGUI - https://github.com/MyGUI/mygui

 # Environments:
-OGRE_HOME
+OGRE_HOME - project path
-OGRE_DEPENDENCIES_DIR
+OGRE_DEPENDENCIES_DIR - project path
-BOOST_ROOT
+BOOST_ROOT - boost path
-MYGUI_DEPENDENCIES_DIR
+MYGUI_DEPENDENCIES_DIR - project path
-OGRE_SOURCE_DIR
+OGRE_SOURCE_DIR - project path (in CMake)

 All externals should be in the same folder as project.
+In CMake field CMAKE_INSTALL_PREFIX should be changed to the project path.
+In CMake building of any samples should be disabled.